-Science fairs and competitions can inspire students to pursue STEM careers while providing hand-on learning opportunities.
-Consider challenging your students to participate in a local science fair one of these major science competitions: Young Scientist Challenge, ExploraVision, Siemens Competition, Regeneron STS, & Google Science Fair.
+Science competitions and fairs can inspire students to pursue STEM careers while providing hands-on learning opportunities.
+Consider challenging your students to participate in a local science fair for one of these major science competitions: Young Scientist Challenge, ExploraVision, Regeneron STS, & Google Science Fair.

 Science lends itself to hands-on activities that engage students in active learning.
 Save time and get inspired when preparing lessons this year by reading these links.